Workspaces

 kimun workspace remove archive

-This removes the workspace entry from your config but does not delete the notes directory or files.
-Your notes remain untouched on disk — you can always re-add the workspace later or access the files manually.
+This removes the workspace entry from your config and deletes the workspace's cache (<name>.kimuncache) and history (<name>.txt) files.
+Your notes directory is not touched — you can always re-add the workspace later or access the files manually.
+If you do re-add it, the cache will be rebuilt from scratch on first use.

 Rebuild the Search Index